Testicular torsion: Torsion of the testicular appendix

 The testicular appendix is located in the upper pole of the testicle.
-It is an embryonic remnant that has no known function, but is at risk for torsion events.
+It is an embryonic remnant that has no known function but is at risk for torsion events.
 This type of torsion is the most common cause of acute scrotal pain in boys ages 7–14.
-Its appearance is similar to that of testicular torsion but the onset of pain is typically more gradual.
-Palpation reveals a small firm nodule on the upper portion of the testis which displays a characteristic "blue dot sign".
-This is the appendix of the testis which has become discolored and is noticeably blue through the skin.
+Its appearance is similar to that of testicular torsion, but the onset of pain is typically more gradual.
+Palpation reveals a small firm nodule on the upper portion of the testis, which displays a characteristic "blue dot sign".
+This is the appendix of the testis, which has become discolored and is noticeably blue through the skin.
 Unlike other torsions, however, the cremasteric reflex is still active.
 Typical treatment involves the use of over-the-counter analgesics and the condition resolves within 2–3 days.

 Torsion of the undescended testicle

 The undescended testis is at increased risk of testicular torsion.
 The mechanism for torsion in the undescended testicle is not fully understood, though it may be due to abnormal contractions of the cremaster muscle, which covers the testicle and spermatic cord and is responsible for raising and lowering the testicle to regulate scrotal temperature.
-The undescended testicle is also at higher risk for testicular tumor, which due to the increased weight and size compared to a healthy testicle can predispose to torsion.
+The undescended testicle is also at higher risk for testicular tumor, which, due to the increased weight and size compared to a healthy testicle, can predispose to torsion.

 Diagnosis

 The diagnosis should generally be made based on the presenting symptoms.
 An ultrasound can be useful when the diagnosis is unclear.
 However, imaging should not delay surgical intervention as complications develop with prolonged ischemia.
 Immediate surgery is recommended regardless of imaging findings if there is a high degree of suspicion based on history and physical examination.

+Quick recognition of worrisome symptoms is essential to preventing delayed presentation and subsequently losing a testicle.

 Given the treatment implications of testicular torsion, it is important to distinguish testicular torsion from other causes of testicular pain, such as epididymitis, which can present similarly.
 While both conditions can cause testicular pain, the pain of epididymitis is typically localized to the epididymis at the rear pole of the testicle.
 Epididymitis may also be characterized by discoloration and swelling of the testis, and fever.
 The cremasteric reflex in epididymitis is usually present.
 Testicular torsion, or more probably impending testicular infarction, can also produce a low-grade fever.
 There is often an absent or decreased cremasteric reflex.